-Howard Pearce, Environment Agency Pension Fund the impacts (positive or negative) of investments on their local communities.
-There are examples of pension funds taking these broader issues into account reinforcing the case that it is not incompatible with existing law - but they are very much the exception rather than the rule.
-This is not to suggest that fiduciaries can or should take sole responsibility for societal or environmental problems.
+There are examples of pension funds taking these broader issues into account - reinforcing the case that it is not incompatible with existing law - but they are very much the exception rather than the rule.
+This is not to suggest that fiduciaries can or should take sole responsibility for environment than we enjoy today and not one that is affected by the extremes of climate change that could reduce their life expectancy retire into a similar societal or environmental problems.
 Rather, the danger is that the prevailing narrow view may lead to decisions which are optimal on their own terms, but ultimately suboptimal for beneficiaries' wellbeing.